huggingface/datasets/datasets/lener_br/README.md

     "EMENTA", ":", "APELAÇÃO", "CÍVEL", "-", "AÇÃO", "DE", "INDENIZAÇÃO", "POR", "DANOS", "MORAIS", "-", "PRELIMINAR", "-", "ARGUIDA", "PELO", "MINISTÉRIO", "PÚBLICO", "EM", "GRAU", "RECURSAL"]
 }
 ```

+Note that all lines starting with the `-DOCSTART-` token, a special token that acts as a boundary between different documents, are filtered out.

 ### Data Fields

 - `id`: id of the sample